tonymullen/TonyMullen-Book/Readme.md

 Notes:
 * Listing 6.1 should be named `index.js` rather than `locations.js`.
+* The Postman in-tab REST Client application (shown on p.
+173) is deprecated in Chrome.
+Use the packaged app available at [here](https://www.getpostman.com/).

 # Chapter 5
 **Data model with MongoDB and Mongoose**